javascript-tutorial/en.javascript.info/1-js/02-first-steps/04-variables/article.md

 We can declare variables to store data by using the `var`, `let`, or `const` keywords.

 - `let` -- is a modern variable declaration.
-The code must be in strict mode to use `let` in Chrome (V8).
 - `var` -- is an old-school variable declaration.
 Normally we don't use it at all, but we'll cover subtle differences from `let` in the chapter <info:var>, just in case you need them.
 - `const` -- is like `let`, but the value of the variable can't be changed.